 Ablative lasers remove the damaged scar tissue through melting, evaporation, or vaporization.
 Typically, a carbon dioxide laser or an Erbium YAG laser are used for the treatment of acne scars.
 These assist in tightening the collagen fibers beneath the affected area.

 Ablative lasers may result in some long-term problems, such as hyperpigmentation, scarring, if not done by licensed professionals.

 This treatment type is useful for treating rolling atrophic acne scars.
 Here is a run-through of how the process works:

-- Fillers (made of collagen) are used to level or raise the indented scars or pits to match the normal layer of your skin.
+- Fillers (made of hyaluronic acid) are used to level or raise the indented scars or pits to match the normal layer of your skin.